sabari2018/PDL_2020-2021_GR5/DESIGN.md

 * Some methods name start with a capital letter (that is a recurrent problem)
 * Project's class "Url" could be confused with Java'a class "Url", the name need to be changed
 * French and english are mixed in the project, it need to be normalized
-* Some attribute name are can be confusing (i.e : urlUrl from the Url class...), attributes names need to be explicit
+* Some attributes name can be confusing (i.e : urlUrl from the Url class...), attributes names need to be explicit
 * There are some unused methods or attributes

 Even if not causing technical difficulties, these coding conventions issues can cause misunderstanding for future developers and should be corrected using code refactoring with the IDE.